Photonics-Bretagne/PyPROCOSINE/README.md

   <img src="img/flask_server.png" alt="Flask server interface" width="700"/>
 </p>

-For a detailed presentation of the Flask server, visit the wiki of this repository.
+For a detailed presentation of the Flask server, see the dedicated [README](app/flask_server/README.md) of the flask server.

 ## Some first tests (examples)